openmobilityfoundation/mobility-data-specification/README.md

 Please let us know [via our website](https://www.openmobilityfoundation.org/get-in-touch/) or in the [public discussion area](https://github.com/openmobilityfoundation/mobility-data-specification/discussions) if you are an agency using MDS so we can add you to the city resource list, especially if you have published your policies or documents publicly.

 To add yourself to the [agency list](/agencies.csv) and add your [Policy Requirement link](/provider.md#requirements), please let us know [via our website](https://www.openmobilityfoundation.org/get-in-touch/) or open an [Issue](https://github.com/openmobilityfoundation/mobility-data-specification/issues) or [Pull Request](https://github.com/openmobilityfoundation/mobility-data-specification/pulls).
+Find out how in our [Adding an Agency ID](https://github.com/openmobilityfoundation/mobility-data-specification/wiki/Adding-an-MDS-Agency-ID) help document.

 [Top][toc]